dfki-ric-underactuated-lab/robust_codesign/docs/index.md

 <video src="video/ExperimentSP.mp4" controls="controls" autoplay="autoplay" style="max-width: 48em;" loop="loop">
 Your browser does not support the video tag.</video>

-##### IEEE Copyright
+##### Copyright

-Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024:

-  F. Girlanda, L. Maywald, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation, Yokohama, Japan, 2024 <!-- , doi: TBD . -->
+Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024: F. Girlanda, L. Maywald, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation, Yokohama, Japan, 2024 <!-- , doi: TBD . -->

+A pre-print is now available in arxiv, you can cite it with the following BibTeX citation:

+@misc{girlanda2024robust,
+  title={Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability},
+  author={Federico Girlanda and Lasse Shala and Shivesh Kumar and Frank Kirchner},
+  year={2024},
+  eprint={2403.10966},
+  archivePrefix={arXiv},
+  primaryClass={cs.RO}
+  }